Ricci flow on surfaces with conical singularities, II: Local existence

 which is true for our $u(t)$ (this is a consequence of Lemma \ref{lem:basic} and Proposition \ref{prop:good} below).
 Denote the volume of $g(t)$ by $V(t)$.

 Since $V(0)=V_0$, $V(t)\equiv V_0$. \end{proof}

 For the local solution constructed above, we know $u$ and $\partial_t u$ (hence $K$) are bounded.
 Later, to show the long time existence and convergence, we will apply maximum principles to the Gauss curvature $K$ of $e^{2u} \tilde{g}$.
 As we have shown before, for that purpose, we need to show the Dirichlet energy of $K$ (or equivalently, $\triangle u$) is uniformly bounded for $x\in S$ and $t\in [0,T]$.
+Please note that the condition (c) above does not imply a uniform upper bound.

 \begin{prop} For the solution $u$ obtained above, we have